nativefier/nativefier/API.md

 --widevine
 ```

-Use a Widevine-enabled version of Electron for DRM playback, see https://github.com/castlabs/electron-releases.
+*[New in 11.0.2]* Use a Widevine-enabled version of Electron for DRM playback, see https://github.com/castlabs/electron-releases.

 Note: some sites using Widevine (like Udemy or HBO Max) may still refuse to load videos, and require EVS-signing your Nativefier app to work.
 Try signing your app using CastLabs tools.
 See https://github.com/castlabs/electron-releases/wiki/EVS and [#1147](https://github.com/nativefier/nativefier/issues/1147#issuecomment-828750362).
 TL;DR: